AndySomogyi/mechanica/docs/source/continuum-reactions.rst

 * NetViz listens for user events from the visual Canvas objects.
 NetViz can then *signal* a corresponding event in a CRK object.
 This enables end-user Python code to recieve events from end-user mouse input.

+Model Loading
+^^^^^^^^^^^^^

+End users typically create CRK models using the Python API, or the interactive NetViz component.
+We also support readign and writing both SBML and Antimony documents.
+CRK also supports it's own human-readable and writable (unlike XML
+|:smile:|) file format.